hean01/castio/README.md

 ## Web API

-The [Web API][] is the only external interface to the _cast.io_ service.
+The [Web API][] is the only external interface to the _CAST.IO_ service.
 Used to configure the service and available providers, search, browse and launch content for playback to a receiver.

-[web api]: https://github.com/hean01/castio/blob/master/API.md "cast.io Web API"
+[web api]: https://github.com/hean01/castio/blob/master/API.md "CAST.IO Rest API"

 ## Android Client

-The android client is the only _cast.io_ client this project will release.
-It will use the _cast.io_ web API to server as controller for playback of content from providers.
-It should be a simple task to create a new native client for another platform using the open and welldocumented _cast.io_ web API.
+The android client is the only _CAST.IO_ client this project will release.
+It will use the _CAST.IO_ web API to server as controller for playback of content from providers.
+It should be a simple task to create a new native client for another platform using the open and welldocumented _CAST.IO_ web API.

 ## Version 1.0